15.6 Subjective Assessment

 If the client’s response is affirmative, additional probes may include:

-Timing: When did it begin? if pain, is it constant or intermittent?
+Timing: When did it begin?
+If there is pain, is it constant or intermittent?

 Understanding: Do you know what is causing it or what it is related to?